headphones/cans/README.md

 4. Better search
 5. Better data model that supports EPs, singles and other release types.

-*NOTE: NBZ support is not currently a priority*
+*NOTE: Usenet support is not currently a priority*

 The long-term goals are to implement the full original feature set, and expand it with: